Efficient Communication in Organizations: The model

 \emph{Strategies.---} When communication is simultaneous, a pure strategy for sender~$j$ is a function $\rho_j:\Theta\to\Theta$.
 When communication is sequential, a pure strategy for sender~$j$ is a function $\rho_j:\Theta^{j}\to\Theta$.
 A profile of reports $\{r_j\}_{j=1}^N$ is off-path if, given the senders' strategies, $\{r_j\}_{j=1}^N$ will never be observed by the receiver.
 A posterior belief function for the receiver is a mapping $p:\Theta^N \to \Delta(\Theta)$ that, given the senders' reports, generates posterior beliefs $p(\theta\mid\{r_j\}_{j\in S})$.
 Given the senders' reports and posterior beliefs $p$, the receiver selects an action in the sequentially rational set $\beta$, where

 I assume that the receiver selects $a^+$ when indifferent between the two alternatives.

 \emph{Equilibrium.---} The equilibrium concept is the perfect Bayesian equilibrium (PBE).
 To test for the protocols' robustness against collusion, I use the two related concepts of strong Nash equilibrium \citep{aumann1959} and coalition-proof Nash equilibrium \citep{bernheim1987coalition}.
-An equilibrium is \emph{strong} if no coalition of players can jointly deviate so that all players in the coalition get strictly better payoffs; it is \emph{coalition-proof} if it is resilient against those coalitional deviations that are self-enforcing.\footnote{A coalition is self-enforcing if there is no proper sub-coalition that, taking fixed the action of its complement, can agree to deviate from the deviation in a way that makes all of its members better off.
-The type of group deviations considered by the notion of coalition-proofness is consistent with the model because it preserves its non-cooperative nature.
+An equilibrium is \emph{strong} if no coalition of players can jointly deviate so that all players in the coalition get strictly better payoffs.
+An equilibrium is \emph{coalition-proof} if it is robust to coalitional deviations that are \emph{self-enforcing}.
+A coalition is self-enforcing if no proper sub-coalition exists in which all its members, while treating the actions of the complement as fixed, can unanimously agree to deviate from the proposed coalitional deviation in a way that makes each member of the sub-coalition strictly better off.\footnote{The notion of coalition-proofness considers group deviations that are consistent with the model's non-cooperative framework.
 For a formal definition of strong and coalition-proof Nash equilibrium, see \cite{aumann1959} and \cite{bernheim1987coalition}, respectively.
-For a textbook definition of perfect Bayesian equilibrium, see \cite{fudenberg1991game}.}
+For a textbook definition of perfect Bayesian equilibrium, see \cite{fudenberg1991game}.} I refer to equilibria where senders always report truthfully as \emph{truthful}, and to equilibria where the receiver always learn the state as \emph{fully revealing}.